-Regardless, life is one series of transitions.
+Life is one series of transitions.
 Puberty, graduation, entering the work force, marriage, parenthood, divorce and retirement are just a few major life transitions experienced by many.
 Some transitions bring joy and happiness, but some are devastatingly difficult and cause considerable upheaval, confusion and trauma.

 Even though I had a few months to prepare, I still wasn’t ready when the end came.
 Some people would say I was lucky to have had those final months to prepare, say goodbye and well, transition.
 I guess I was.
 If you lose a loved one instantly in a tragic accident, you aren’t given those final moments to say goodbye or just be together.

 When my mother died in 2008, I had no idea how to be a daughter without a mother.
 On the day she died, it seemed as if I unwillingly entered the second phase of my life, the years I would be motherless.
-I think a woman’s life can be divided up into two parts, the years she has a mother and the years she does not.
+A woman’s life can be divided into two parts — the years she has a mother and the years she does not.

-I wonder why this is sometimes.
 Why we are so unprepared for death and why isn’t it talked about much in our society?
 Why do people struggle figuring out what to say or do for others when a death is involved?
 Why do they sometimes even avoid the person who has experienced loss because it’s just too hard to face them?

 I realize loss of parents is in the natural order of things and in no way compares to the loss of a child.
-I have several loyal readers who have experienced this nearly unbearable tragedy and I have witnessed it in my own family as well.
-Nothing compares with this excruciating loss.
-But still, when you lose your parent(s), you are transformed or at least I was.
+I have several loyal readers who have experienced this nearly unbearable tragedy, and I have witnessed it in my own family as well.
+Nothing compares with that excruciating loss.
+But still, when you lose your parent(s), you are transformed, or at least I was.
 The void left is immense.